 Scientists working in association with the Centre for Urban Health Solutions are undertaking a wide range of research related to health and wellbeing.
-Many of us are working clinicians – physicians who identify barriers facing our patients, and who come back to our Centre to do the research needed to address these barriers.
+Many of us are working clinicians – health care providers who identify barriers facing patients, and who come back to our Centre to do the research needed to address these barriers.
 In addition, our scientists and staff have specialized training in areas such as clinical epidemiology, social epidemiology, health economics, biostatistics, geography, health services research, population health, program evaluation and knowledge translation.

 Our Centre also works with two specialized units.
 The Well Living Houseis an action research centre for Indigenous infant, child and family health and wellbeing.
 The Survey Research Unit has the capacity to undertake large-scale qualitative and quantitative research in multiple languages and using a range of techniques.

 Please note that the scientists are displayed below in a random order.
 To find a specific scientist please scroll down the list or use the search function on your browser.